mstocco/mariostoc.co/content/traininglog/20230101-challenge2023-25weeksout.md

 This ride was **fun** as it had a bit of everything, pavement, fire road and single track.

 Before heading out, I pumped 30 psi into the front and rear tires of my Rocky Mountain to see if it'd make a difference...
 Question answered.

-I finally went sub-30 minutes to the north entrance to the park.
-Actually it was 29:01!
-Typically on this bike, I am at the gate in 32-ish minutes.
+I finally went sub-30 minutes (29:03) to the gate at _Westoby Road_!
+Typically with this bike, I am at the gate in 32-ish minutes.
 <!----->
 Appearantly I wasn't done because after the gate, there is a 2.1 km Strava Segment that includes my favorite bit of single track; I crushed that today too.

 #### TLR weekly cfg 4:  13:51
 ![Bike](/assets/jpg/bike-20230104.jpeg?v2)
 30 psi did have an adverse effect on traction on the steep rocky bits.

 It was nice to get this ride in before the weather turns wet for the foresable future.